RJain12/RJain12/README.md

 - 👋 Hi, I’m @RJain12
 - 👀 I’m interested in ... neuroscience & computational biology.
-- 🌱 I’m currently (in a perpetual state of) learning ...
-Pythonic machine learning.
+- 🌱 I’m currently (in a perpetual state of) learning ... pythonic machine learning.
 - 💞️ I’m looking to collaborate on ... nothing at the moment.
 - 📫 How to reach me ... https://rishabjain.me.